The Forum for Delay-Tolerant and Space Networking Research

 STINT provides a forum for discussing the latest advances in space-terrestrial internetworking, including protocol design, network architectures, security, and applications.
 The workshop encourages submissions that address both theoretical and practical aspects of networking in challenging space environments.

-We invite original research papers (6 pages) and short position papers (4 pages) on all aspects of space-terrestrial internetworking.
-All submissions will be peer-reviewed and accepted papers will be published in the IEEE WiSEE 2025 proceedings.
+We invite full original research papers (6 pages) on all aspects of space-terrestrial internetworking.
+All submissions will be peer-reviewed and accepted papers will be published in the IEEE WiSEE 2026 proceedings and indexed in IEEE Xplore, provided they are presented on-site.

 Submission Guidelines